AdaCore/spark2014/docs/ug/en/source/how_to_view_gnatprove_output.rst

   cannot be suppressed and must be fixed to proceed with analysis.

-* Warnings are issued for any suspicious situation like unused values of variables, useless assignements, etc. Warnings are prefixed with the text ``"warning: "`` and can be suppressed with ``pragma Warnings``, see section :ref:`Suppressing Warnings`.
+* Warnings are issued for any suspicious situation like unused values of variables, useless assignments, etc. Warnings are prefixed with the text ``"warning: "`` and can be suppressed with ``pragma Warnings``, see section :ref:`Suppressing Warnings`.